-Intrinsic factor Uses, Dosage, Side Effects, Food Interaction and all others data.
+Intrinsic factor Uses, Dosage, Side Effects and more

 Intrinsic factor (IF), also known as gastric intrinsic factor (GIF), is a glycoprotein produced by the parietal cells of the stomach that is necessary for the absorption of vitamin B12 (cobalamin) later on in the small intestine.
 When vitamin B12 is provided in combination with intrinsic factor, intrinsic factor reduces protease degradation and increases absorption of Vitamin B12.